awaescher/FluentTransitions/README.md

 # FluentTransitions

-Animated UI transitions for .NET

-## Overview

-FluentTransitions lets you create animated transitions of any properties of user-interface elements for .NET.
-It provides an easy way to perform UI animations in .NET in a similar way to the Core Animation library for Apple and the iPhone.
+FluentTransitions lets you create animated transitions of any property of user-interface elements in .NET.
+It provides an easy way to perform UI animations in a similar way to Apple's Core Animation library for iOS, iPadOS and macOS.

-## Getting started
+## Simple API

 Animate one or multiple properties from one or multiple objects simultaneously: